icidasset/diffuse/README.md

 ### Building it yourself

-_There are prebuilt packages available on the [Github releases page](https://github.com/icidasset/diffuse/releases/latest), named `diffuse-web`._

 For version numbers, see `.tool-versions` and `stack.yaml`.
 All of these, except the last one, can be install using [homebrew](https://brew.sh/).